mblanchou/ROP-as-a-Service/README.md

 ROP-as-a-Service
 ========

-ROP generator for ARM.

-This tool automates the generation of complex ROP chains using simple abstraction layers.
+This tool automates the generation of complex ROP chains for ARM using simple abstraction layers.
 Generating ROP chains with this tool is done with simple helper functions in C++ and it does not require developers to understand how they are made.

 License
 -------